Frequently Asked Questions (FAQs)

 Does insurance cover an ambulance?

-Ambulance transportation coverage varies from insurance policy to policy.
+Ambulance transportation coverage varies among insurance providers and policies.
 It is important to review your coverage and understand the limitations and requirements of your coverage.
 Many insurance providers may also require you to pay co-pays or deductibles for ambulance services and transportation.